-In 1904, The Kosmon Church, now called The Kosmon Sanctuary, was established by a group of seven men in London.
-They were inspired by a book called Oahspe channelled in 1848 by the medium Dr. John Newbrough and published in 1881.
+The Kosmon Church, now called The Kosmon Sanctuary, was initiated in April 1904 by a group of seven men who were inspired by a book called Oahspe, channelled in 1848 by the medium Dr. John Newbrough, and published in 1881.

 Oahspe reports its main purpose as follows: “to teach mortals how to attain to hear the Creator’s voice, and to see his heavens, in full consciousness, whilst still living on the earth, and to know in truth , the place and condition awaiting them after death.”
 Oahspe describes the magnificence of the Creator and the realm of angels, the nature of the heavens, and the significance of the body, spirit and soul.
 Also included are an historical record of the planet, the history of the human race, and the history of religions.
 There are also books on linguistics, anthropology, archaeology, science and cosmogony.
 Also described is the nature of the education of children required for them to establish an unshakable bond with their spiritual selves.
 It is not surprising that the founders were inspired by such a feast of information.

-The founders of The Kosmon Church established services based both on their understanding of Oahspe and on the channelled instruction which they received directly from the angelic realm through the minister George Morley.
+The founders of The Kosmon Church established services based both on their understanding of Oahspe and on the channelled instructions which they received directly from the angelic realm through the Grand Master George Morley, who was succeeded by Frank Morley and Peter Andrews.
 Within The Kosmon Church services, the energy of devotion was such that participants could readily connect with their spiritual selves and sense their connection with the angelic realm.
 The services were based on ceremony and ritual, which gave the participants the focus they needed to concentrate on honouring the Creator, free of worldly concerns.
 Connection with the angelic realm was a living experience for all, for, during the service, the minister gave instruction and encouragement directly from the angelic realm.
 The work undertaken in the services included support for those who had experienced violent death in war.

 The Kosmon Church moved from London to Walton on the Hill in 1952, where the energy was of the quality needed to support a change in focus of the work.
 This focus was concerned with the blessing of unborn children.
 The aspiration was to enable the children to maintain connection with their spiritual selves as they grew up, thus enabling them as adults to help humanity enter a New Age of harmony.
 (The certainty of The Kosmon Tradition in the coming of a New Age is further discussed below.)
 World healing was also part of the work at Walton.